NikIan-1906/CloudSegmentation/README.md

 	press "Q" button to quit

 WARNING
 	program starts with some delay.
 Pictures should not contain any white objects excepting clouds, or there could be some differences in masking.
 FPS will be low while "SPACE" pressed due to convolutional network works slowly
+MUST HAVE python >= 3.10